Child Custody Evaluation Attorney Union County, NJ

 Attorney Edward Cooper believes that by listening closely to the needs and concerns of each of his clients, and keeping them highly informed and involved throughout the legal process, he can better understand exactly what kind of resolution will work for them, and work towards securing the outcome that best meets these needs and concerns.

-To speak with Edward Cooper and our family law firm today in a free and confidential consultation regarding your divorce, your child custody agreement, or a child custody evaluation, please contact us online, or through our Linden, NJ office at (908) 481-4625.
+To speak with Edward Cooper and our family law firm today in a confidential consultation regarding your divorce, your child custody agreement, or a child custody evaluation, please contact us online, or through our Linden, NJ office at (908) 481-4625.